 In the northern parts of Sweden a number of large birds can be found.
 Some on lakes, some in the woods and some in tree tops at wintertime.
 Some eat fish, some plants and some meat.
 At the same time, take the opportunity to experience the arctic atmosphere these birds live in.
-In summertime we go by car and walk for birdwatching, in wintertime we go by snowmobile.
+In summertime we go by car and walk for birdwatching, in wintertime we go by cross country skis or snowmobile.

 We will also make an atmospheric camp fire, grill some sausages and have something to drink.
 Sausages and drinks is only 50

 Below you find pictures and information about the arctic birds you have the chance to see.

 The birdwatching takes place in January, February, March, July, August and in December

 Price: 950 kr.
 Including guide, binoculars and car transfer.

 Period: January, February, March, July, August and in December.

 - Black grouse